goadapp/goad/README.md

 Running Goad will create the following AWS resources:

 - An IAM Role for the lambda function.
-- An IAM Role Policy that allows the lambda function to send messages to SQS and publish logs.
+- An IAM Role Policy that allows the lambda function to send messages to SQS, to publish logs and to spawn new lambda in case an individual lambda times out on a long running test.
 - A lambda function.
 - An SQS queue for the test.